jmeehan16/sstore-doc/source/deploy.rst

 	docker ps -a

-Manual Start (Run on Native Linux)
+Manual Start (Environment Setup on Native Linux)
 ----------------------------------

+S-Store is easy to set up on any Linux machine, and is recommended as the easiest method of developing new benchmarks.
+You will need a **64-bit version of Linux** with at least 2 cores and a recommended 6 GB of RAM available.
 Native S-Store has the same requirements as its parent system, H-Store.
 These are:

 - gcc/g++ +4.3
 - JDK 1.6/1.7
 - Python +2.7
 - Ant +1.7
 - Valgrind +3.5

+..
+Note:: S-Store does **not** support JDK 1.8 at this time.
+You will need to use JDK 1.6 or 1.7.
+If you are running a machine with JDK 1.8 installed, you can either install 1.7 alongside it, or install S-Store within a virtual machine.

 1. Install the required packages with the following commands: